 Isha (Night prayer) is 4 units (Raka'at)

-A unit (Raka'a) of prayer is from step 2 to step 8 of the above tutorial.
+A unit (Raka'a) of prayer is from step 1 to step 8 of the 'Full Prayer Mat' tutorial below.

-Step 9 to step 14 is a repeat of steps 2 to step 8 and is the completion of the first 2 units (Raka'at) of prayer.
+Step 9 is the completion of the first 2 units (Raka'at) of prayer.

-The first 2 units (Raka'at) of prayer consist of 2 chapters from the Qur'an and the 3rd and forth unit is only 1 chapter.
-The first chapter that is recited is chapter 1 of the Qur'an 'Al Fatiha' (The Opening).
+The first 2 units (Raka'at) of prayer consist of 2 suras (chapters) from the Qur'an and the 3rd and forth unit is only 1 sura (chapter).
+The first sura (chapter) that is recited is sura (chapter) 1 of the Qur'an 'Al Fatiha' (The Opening).

 Al fatiha (The opening) is recited for each and every unit of prayer.
-When praying the first 2 units, recite Al Fatiha (The opening) and also one of the short chapters of the Qur'an such as chapters 112-114.
-You are free to recite any of the chapters of the Qur'an after Al Fatiha even the lengthy ones but I recommend that you start with the short ones as they will be easier to memorize.
+When praying the first 2 units, recite Al Fatiha (The opening) and also one of the short suras (chapters) of the Qur'an such as suras (chapters) 112-114.
+You are free to recite any of the suras (chapters) of the Qur'an after Al Fatiha even the lengthy ones but I recommend that you start with the short ones as they will be easier to memorize.

 Until you memorize the full prayer, you can perform a shortened prayer.

-Please note, the shortened prayer is NOT meant to replace the full prayer but rather it can be done in the short term.
+Please note, the shortened prayer is NOT meant to replace the full prayer but rather it can be done in the short term while you are memorizing the full prayer.

 There is also an image of the prayer mat complete, so you can see it complete but we have cut it into part 1 and part 2 for printing purposes.